mpuccio/ParallelTests/README.md

 in an action of contract, negligence or other tortious action, arising out of or in connection with the use or performance of this software.

+Please read the complete license in the LGPL file.